 Prometheus promised a return to the corporate backdrop of the films.
 As the following viral clip makes clear.

 This clip, which actually does a great job of satirizing the techno-utopianism of TED talks, suggests that Prometheus will be as much about Weyland-Yutani as about the "space-jockey".
-Here, however, the corporation is unhyphenated, without the odd juxtaposition of "Weyland" and"Yutani," which suggests some unnatural coupling of West and East.
+Here, however, the corporation is unhyphenated, without the odd juxtaposition of "Weyland" and"Yutani," which suggests some fully globalized coupling of West and East.
 This is one of the limits of the anti-corporate politics and ideologies, which often function on an axiology of size where large is bad and good is small.
 The large, the monstrous, is also presented as being an unnatural and unholy in its violation of the "natural" limits of nation and language.
 The company is also personalized, identified with its founder, and it is this personalization that is an indication as to how poorly anti-corporate sci-fi has survived the 80s.

 I am not going to launch into a full scale criticism of Prometheus because I simply do not have the time.
 The review from Reverse Shot covers many of the film's flaws.
 I know that they hate everything, but it is warranted in this case.
 I want to focus on one angle, the representation of the Weyland corporation.
 Schematically Prometheus follows the basic plot structure of Alien, in each case there is a mission, an objective, that actually conceals a hidden mission.
 In Alien this is the shift from an examination of an alien "distress call" to capturing and weaponizing the xenomorph.
 In Prometheus, what begins as a search to contact aliens is revealed to be a personal mission by Peter Weyland to search for eternal life.
 The Weyland corporation is transformed from something alien and sinister to something human, all too human.